karlstolley/te/syllabus/_projects/project-03.md

       - >
         A self-critique memo of 2-3 paragraphs that evaluates your project and your progress in the class this semester.
 You can write this in the body of your email.
+      - >
+        If you are working with a partner, include a brief critique of your partner.
 ---

 You will edit a pre-publication academic manuscript for Project Three, including formatting its